GoPro HERO7 Black Edition Action Camera Review

 I took my GoPro HERO7 Black on a recent trip to Spain and Morocco to see how the latest generation of GoPro action cameras performs.

-For those of you who aren't familiar with the GoPro line of products, a GoPro is primarily a small, handheld, waterproof camera that is capable of being mounted or placed just about anywhere in order to get a unique angle or shot.
+For those of you who aren't familiar with the GoPro line of products, a GoPro is primarily a small, handheld, waterproof camera that is capable of being mounted or placed just about anywhere to get a unique angle or shot.

 Overall I found the GoPro HERO7 Black a decent enough compact camera for my use, however, there are several limitations and pitfalls you should be aware of if you are considering buying one.

-Wide and Linear Lens
+Wide and Linear Lens on GoPro HERO7 Black

 GoPro offers software for editing videos - but you need a beefy computer to process 4K videos.
 Photos can be corrected easily in Adobe Lightroom or Photoshop using lens correction filters.